543x/create-react/docusaurus/docs/Let Contribute Together.md

 title: Let Contribute Together
 sidebar_label: Let Contribute Together
 ---
-# Let's Contribute Together! 🚀
+# Let Contribute Together! 🚀

 We appreciate your interest in contributing to this project.
 Here are some core principles and a simplified project structure to make your contribution process more efficient and effective: